-HMA also manages Syndicate 1947 and Syndicate 6125.
-The capital to support the underwriting of these syndicates is provided by third parties that are unrelated to the Hamilton Group; Syndicate 4000 has acted as the host syndicate for Syndicate 6125 (see page 6).
-Transactions between these syndicates and entities within the Hamilton Group are conducted on a normal commercial basis.
+HMA also manages Syndicate 1947.
+The capital to support the underwriting of this syndicate is provided by a third party unrelated to the Hamilton Group.
+Until 31 December 2022 HMA also managed Syndicate 6125, a special purpose arrangement where Syndicate 4000 acted as the host syndicate (see page 6).
+Transactions between these syndicates and entities within the Hamilton Group are conducted on an arms-length commercial basis.